ebezzam/waveprop/README.md

 - "Fundamentals of Photonics" by Saleh and Teich (Third Edition).
 - "Principles of Optics" by Born and Wolf (Seventh Edition).

-A description of the Direct Integration (DI) method and its FFT version (todo) can be found in ["Fast-Fourier-transform based numerical integration method for the Rayleigh–Sommerfeld diffraction formula" (2006)](https://www.osapublishing.org/ao/fulltext.cfm?uri=ao-45-6-1102&id=87971).
-This serves as a good baseline as it is an approximation of the Rayleigh-Sommerfled diffraction integral through via a Riemann sum (Eq 9).
+A description of the Direct Integration (DI) method and its FFT version can be found in ["Fast-Fourier-transform based numerical integration method for the Rayleigh–Sommerfeld diffraction formula" (2006)](https://www.osapublishing.org/ao/fulltext.cfm?uri=ao-45-6-1102&id=87971).
+This serves as a good baseline as it is an approximation of the Rayleigh-Sommerfeld diffraction integral via a Riemann sum (Eq 9).
+Main drawbacks are computational load, as DI directly performs the discrete convolution and FFT-DI requires three FFTs.

 The angular spectrum (AS) approach is another well-known formulation that is directly derived from the Rayleigh-Sommerfeld equation.
 However, it tends to have issues outside of the scenarios of